Find out more about the members of TAC B by reading their biographies.

 Diar holds a masters in Pharmacy and is currently working towards his masters in Health Economics and Policy.

-Ms Susan Faulds
+Dr Susan Faulds

-Lecturer, University of Southampton
+Principle teaching Fellow, University of Southampton

 Susan is a Principle Teaching Fellow and Director of Postgraduate Taught programmes in the Faculty of Health Sciences at the University of Southampton.
 As a registered nurse, Susan’s background is critical care medicine and her teaching and research reflects this.